patel-zeel/gsoc22/gsoc22.md

 ## Co-authored section 34.7 - Active learning

-We work on active learning in our lab and earlier I have published an [interactive active learning article](https://patel-zeel.github.io/active-learning-visualization/) at VizxAI.
+We work on active learning in our lab, and I have published an [interactive active learning article](https://patel-zeel.github.io/active-learning-visualization/) at VizxAI.
 Thus, I helped Dr. Murphy write the section on active learning in *book2*.
-I mentored two of non-GSoC students ([Nitish](https://github.com/nitish1295) and [Ankita](https://github.com/AnkitaKumariJain14)) from our lab at IIT Gandhinagar for generating all figures in this section.
+I mentored two non-GSoC students ([Nitish](https://github.com/nitish1295) and [Ankita](https://github.com/AnkitaKumariJain14)) from our lab at IIT Gandhinagar to generate all figures in this section.

 <p align="center">
 <img width="545" alt="image" src="https://user-images.githubusercontent.com/59758528/189543023-e9c83265-4781-4a0e-95b2-a9019ab8c520.png">